beyretb/AnimalAI-Olympics/README.md

 ## Requirements

-The Animal-AI package works on most platforms.
-Below is the basic installation on Ubuntu.
-Description for other platforms coming soon. <!--, for cloud engines check out [this cloud documentation](documentation/cloud.md).-->
+The Animal-AI package works on most platforms. <!--, for cloud engines check out [this cloud documentation](documentation/cloud.md).-->

 First of all your will need `python3.6` installed.
 You will find a list of requirements in the `requirements*.txt` files.
 Using `pip` you can run: